Year of Call: 1986

 Regulatory law: This is a growing feature within his pratice.
 He currently acts as standing counsel for an international investigation company engaged in evidence gathering for civil and commercial litigation as well as advising on cyber crime both domestically and externally.
 As a keen and active tennis player, Charles has represented coaches before the LTA as well.
 Charles’ experience of regulatory work includes his successful defence of one of the “Metric Martyrs”, Janet Devers.

 Murders: At the highest end of the criminal scale, murder trials have featured significantly in Charles’ practice, especially since taking silk, seeing him join the ranks as one of the well-respected regular at the Old Bailey.
-2015 saw him secure the acquittal of Matthais Auguste in a particularly nasty and unpleasant cut-throat murder case with his younger brother.
-Gang related crimes are frequently part of his diary, and 2016 will see Charles engaged in defending Yilmaz Cozkun in an alleged revenge killing from within the Turkish community in North London resulting in the disposal of the deceased’s body in Epping Forest.
-The most high profile involved the representation of John Davies [Cardiff Crown Court], wrongly accused of murdering his wife in India.
-Continued and dogged pursuit of disclosure and avenues of investigative enquiry, caused the Crown to ultimately offer no evidence.
-Despite being acquitted, he was doggedly pursued for insolvency fraud while he was on the run.
+2016 saw Charles engaged in a succession of murder trials for a whole host of firms of solicitors.
+Most recently he secured the acquittal of his client in Operation Leweston on murder, manslaughter and even Section 18 and is awaiting verdicts in another Turkish community based murder taking place at Southwark Crown Court.
+2015-16 had seen him defend in a diet of multi-handed murders including securing the acquittal of Matthais Auguste in a particularly nasty and unpleasant cut-throat murder case with his younger brother.
+Gang related crimes are frequently part of his diary, whether from within the North London communities especially.
+A recent high profile case involved the representation of John Davies [Cardiff Crown Court], wrongly accused of murdering his wife in India.
+Charles’ continued and dogged pursuit of disclosure and avenues of investigative enquiry, caused the Crown to ultimately offer no evidence.
+Despite being acquitted, he was pursued for insolvency fraud while he was on the run.
 In 2015, Amersham Crown Court still saw him acquitted of 5 counts despite his absence.
 With or without client, Charles will pursue every avenue available.
 2015 also saw Charles defending Juanila Smikle at Nottingham Crown Court.
 The case received daily media coverage in the midlands given that it involved the killing of a 7 year old grandchild and daughter.
 Ms Smikle avoided trial for murder and was only convicted of cruelty.

 Despite expectations of aggressive tactics from many, Charles has demonstrated an ability to exercise sensitivity when required especially when representing youths, as exemplified in his handling of the case of R -v- H, a murder trial involving a 16 year old accused of killing his mother and brother and attempted murder of his father.
 His handling of young witnesses in a child killing case received praise from both High Court Judge and intermediary.